 West Bend®, a leading developer of electric kitchen appliances, has been in business since 1911.
 Spanning multiple generations with innovative product offerings, West Bend® delivers unmatched performance, quality, and value to consumers nationwide.
 Whether you're making fresh, homemade bread, blending smoothies, roasting a chicken, or baking a pizza, West Bend® strives to make your kitchen activities easier.
 Founded in West Bend, Wisconsin, West Bend celebrated its 100th anniversary in 2011.
-West Bend's headquarters is still located in West Bend, Wisconsin.
 It is currently a privately held company managed by The Legacy Companies.
-The Legacy Companies.

 On September 27, 1911, West Bend Aluminum Company was founded by Bernhard C. Ziegler and six other businessmen.
 They rented a former knitting mill/button factory for $8.50 a month along the west bend of the Milwaukee River.
 The first products included a water dipper and cookware.